-Human beings are capable of another state of consciousness called contemplative consciousness.
-In this state of consciousness, we break out of the limits of rationality, organisation and classification imposed out our senses.
+Human beings are capable of another state of consciousness, called contemplative consciousness.
+In this state of consciousness, we break out of the limits of rationality, organization and classification imposed by our senses.
 We start seeing what lies beyond the limits of rationality.
-In the reflective state we discover the underlying oneness of Jim, Jane and Ahmed without denying their differences.
+In the contemplative state, we discover the underlying oneness of Jim, Jane and Ahmed without denying their differences.
 Jim, Jane and Ahmed are not the same, but beyond their differences they are one.
-We are truly reflective we get the new found discovery of non-duality of Jim, Jane and Ahmed past mere knowing to the level of heart feeling in order to live it in our daily lives.
+When we are truly contemplative, we discover the nonduality of Jim, Jane and Ahmed past mere knowing to the level of heart feeling so that we can live it in our daily lives.

-The Need and Nature of Contemplative Education

-Ordinary education leads us to intellectual growth within the bounds of rationality but contemplative education to cultivate the feelings of unity in diversity must get us beyond analytical cognition, classification and organization leading the student to a total integration of paradoxes underlying existence.
+The Need and Nature of Contemplative Education Ordinary education leads us to intellectual growth within the bounds of rationality, but to cultivate the feelings of unity in diversity we must get us beyond analytical cognition, classification and organization of information to an integration of the paradoxes underlying existence.
 We can understand the difference between ordinary and contemplative education by stating that the goal of ordinary education is a rational view of the world while that of contemplative education is a worldview that transcends rationality without denying it.
 The former worldview is fragmented while the latter is holistic.

-That explains why the current system of education does not cut it when it comes to resolve the problem of intolerance, bigotry and identity based hatred.
-If it did, there should be no lack of tolerance of differences in the so called educated world; bigotry and discrimination based upon race, colour, religion, gender, gender orientation, etc. should have long gone.
+That explains why the current system of education does not resolve the problem of intolerance, bigotry and identity-based hatred.
+If it did, there would be no lack of tolerance of differences in the so-called educated world; bigotry and discrimination based upon race, colour, religion, gender, sexual orientation, etc. should have been long gone.
 On the contrary, bigotry is on the rise.
-The malady has spread even to politics a noble vocation of common good and public service, relegating it to an activity of seeking power by means fair or foul by overthrowing the party in power rather than working together for the national good.
+The malady has spread even to politics, a noble vocation of common good and public service, relegating it to an activity of seeking power by means fair or foul rather than working together for the national good.

-The reason underlying intolerance and bigotry is fear.
-Fear of survival and fear of losing our identity pay major roles; then there is anxiety of not getting what we want and of getting what we don't want.
-Anxiety also is fear; the difference is only of intensity.
+Underlying intolerance and bigotry is fear.
+Fear of survival and fear of losing our identity play major roles, as does anxiety - another form of fear, differing only in intensity

+- about not getting what we want and getting what we don't want.

-Fear is not only psychological but it also is physiological.
-Body responds to fear and anxiety by running our automatic survival functions run at a fast pace.
-Higher the intensity of fear and a sense of helplessness in addressing its causes, higher the frequencies of breath and heart pulsation and lower is the rate at which we digest.
+Fear is not only psychological, but also physiological.
+The body responds to fear and anxiety by running our automatic survival functions at a fast pace.
+The higher the intensity of fear and sense of helplessness in addressing its causes, the higher the frequency of breath and heart pulsation and the lower the rate at which we digest.
 This is so because of the intelligence of our body to keep it in readiness to jump into action to face fear.
-Constant elicitation by the body of its inner fear response is a one of the two major reasons of our physical and mental suffering while infection by external organisms is another.
+Constant elicitation by the body of its inner fear response is one of the two major reasons for our physical and mental suffering, the other being infection by external organisms.

-The subject of unity in diversity handles it psychologically.
-If we understand unity, we are one and there is no one of who we should be afraid.
+Consciousness of unity in diversity handles fear psychologically.
+If we understand unity, we know that we are one and that there is no one of whom we should be afraid.
 If we also accept diversity, there is no threat to our identity.
 Unity in diversity is a paradox; unity implies oneness while diversity implies multiplicity.
 It is not rational to accept unity and diversity at the same time.
 Our ordinary state of consciousness cannot accept such a contradiction.
 The idea of opposites harmonizing to make a truth is acceptable only to contemplative consciousness.
-That is why we talk of contemplative education in unity in diversity.
+That is why we talk of contemplative education as unity in diversity.